idefix-code/idefix/doc/source/modules/eos.rst

 ---------

-By default, *Idefix* can handle either isothermal equation of states (in which case the pressure is never computed, and the code works with a prescribed sound speed function), or an ideal adiabatic equation of state (assuming a constant adiabatic exponent :math:`gamma`).
+By default, *Idefix* can handle either isothermal equation of states (in which case the pressure is never computed, and the code works with a prescribed sound speed function), or an ideal adiabatic equation of state (assuming a constant adiabatic exponent :math:`\gamma`).

-If one wants to compute the dynamics of more complex fluids (e.g. multiphase flows, partial ionisation, etc.), then the idal adiabatic equation of state is not sufficient and one needs to code a *custom* equation of state.
+If one wants to compute the dynamics of more complex fluids (e.g. multiphase flows, partial ionisation, etc.), then the ideal adiabatic equation of state is not sufficient and one needs to code a *custom* equation of state.
 This is done by implementing the class ``EquationOfState`` with the functions required by *Idefix* algorithm.